hyosung11/Launch-School/Courses/journal.md

 11:12 Studying now, but need to focus on job search and make that the priority as discussed in marriage counseling session this morning.

 12:51 After eating lunch and taking a short break.
 I have been bitten by a mosquito or mosquitoes at least twice.
 Ugh.
 I feel a little tired.

+13:32 I'm tired and going to go for a walk now.